What Employers Are Really Looking For: Insights from the 2014 DeVry University Employer Survey

 1. Communication skills

 This was no surprise here in DeVry University’s Career Services Department.
-Our goal is to help students become career-ready and successful in landing a job in their chosen field.
 We’ve been teaching our students for years that job candidates are often judged on their “soft skills”; things like: being friendly and personable, making eye contact, writing an error-free cover letter, and sending a follow up note expressing interest and appreciation for the opportunity.
 All of these steps are critical forms of interpersonal communication that show a potential employer you have a positive attitude and you care about doing the job well.